iugamarian/links/README.md

 https://phoenixnap.com/kb/linux-chown-command-with-examples

 To change the owner of a symbolic link, use the -h option.
-Otherwise, the ownership of the linked file will be changed.
+Otherwise, the ownership of the linked

+file will be changed.

 Tested: When using "chown -R user:user folder" it implies having -h also.
-Will modify permissions on symlinks not target files.
+Will modify permissions

+on symlinks not target files.
+But anyway to be sure better use "chown -hR user:user folder" because

-But anyway to be sure better use "chown -hR user:user folder" because some /etc files may be symlinked and better keep root.
+some /etc files may be symlinked and better keep root.

+If the target file is in the same folder as the symlink chown -R or chown -hR do the same thing:

+permissions are changed on the symlink and on the file.
+So -R really is -hR

 # Very good 7 years old PC power supply